-Recent Update: In 2022 I recommended no new investments in stocks (see footnote in Chapter 1 for the reasons).
-The environment has since changed and some prudent investment in stocks can now be considered.
+Recent Updates: In 2022 I recommended no new investments in stocks (see footnote 2 in Chapter 1 for the reasons); the environment has since changed and some prudent investment in stocks can now be considered.
+In 2024 I've changed my recommendation on stocks slightly to invest half in a conventional/traditional S&P 500 index mutual fund and half in an EQUAL-WEIGHT S&P 500 index mutual fund; details below.

-We’re going to cover stocks first because, if held for the long term (~ 5 years or more), they perform better than most other investments and, as we'll see, my recommendation for investment in stocks has historically returned an annual average of about 9% and is super-easy to implement (that recommendation is highlighted in yellow below, but I stronly recommend that you read this entire chapter on stocks).
+We’re going to cover stocks first because, if held for the long term (~ 5 years and desirably 10 years), they perform better than most other investments and, as we'll see, my recommendation for investment in stocks has historically returned an annual average of about 9% and is super-easy to implement (that recommendation is highlighted in yellow below, but I stronly recommend that you read this entire chapter on stocks).

 Your first thought may be to go to a financial advisor, but as indicated in Chapter 1 I don't recommend this and suggest you spend roughly an hour reading these Chapters and then decide whether you need an advisor.
 Why?
 For two reasons.
 First, they don't come cheap.
 Second, after you read these Chapters you can do as well or better than they can; for instance, in the the 10-year period ending in June 2019 only 8% of mutual funds run by expert advisors trying to beat the market were able to do better than the stock market recommendation in these Chapters.